-module Device:sig
+module Device:sig..end

-type
+type t

-corresponds to a system device.type
+Device.t corresponds to a system device.type descr = Device.t using

 | |